-We presented two novel contributions in the field of volunteer cloud computing.
-First, a flexible framework for the design and evaluation of agent-based algorithms for collaborative cloud computing problems.
-The key feature of the framework is a shared data structure called Computational Colored Field, inspired by Ant Colony Optimization [3] and Spatial Computing [4].
+Our paper presents to main novel contributions.
+First, it presents a flexible framework where existing or new agent-based algorithms for collaborative cloud computing problems can be designed and evaluated.
+The key feature of the framework is a shared data structure called computational colored field inspired by Ant Colony Optimization [3] and Spatial Computing [4].
 Overall, the framework is also inspired by the volunteer computing [1] and cloud using agents paradigms [2].
-The proposed general framework can be easily instantiated in different ways, to better fit the characteristics of the considered scenario.
+The proposed a general framework can be easily instantiated in different ways to better fit the characteristics of the considered scenario.

-Second, inspired by previous ACO and spatial computing based approaches to distributed computing problems (e.g., [13]-[18]), we presented an instance of the framework in the form of a novel, highly parametric ACO-based algorithm, which we advocate as a strong candidate for collaborative task execution problems.
-The proposed ACO approach is self-adaptive, which makes it suitable for dynamic scenarios such as volunteer clouds, where nodes can join and leave the network at any time.
+Second, inspired by previous ACO and spatial computing based approaches to distributed computing problems (e.g. [14]-[19]), we have presented an instance of the framework in the form of a novel, highly parametric ACO-based algorithm that we advocate as a candidate for collaborative task execution problems.
+The proposed ACO approach is self-adaptive which makes it suitable for dynamic scenarios such as volunteer clouds, where nodes can join and leave the network at any time.
 The benefits of the algorithm can be summarized by its decentralized and self- nature together with a light network overhead introduced by ants.
-The proposed algorithm was evaluated with a set of simulation-based experiments using workload data from Google [6], [12].
+The proposed algorithm was evaluated with a set of simulation-based experiments using workload data from Google [6], [13].

-We plan to evaluate further features of our algorithm, with particular attention to the novel anti-stagnation mechanisms we have proposed (angry ants and memory aging).
-Moreover, we plan to investigate novel mechanisms based on heterogeneous ants (i.e., ants having different behaviors), as well as standard spatial computing approaches based on local information diffusion rules.
-We shall also consider existing volunteer computing platforms such as the SCIENCECLOUD [20].
+As future work we plan to evaluate further features of our algorithm, with a particular attention to the novel antistagnation mechanisms we have proposed, namely angry ants and memory aging.
+Moreover, we plan to investigate and analyse mechanisms to deal with heterogeneous ants (each having a different behavior).